 To get the immune supporting benefits of Chinese skullcap, Dr. Rawls recommends taking 450 mg once a day.
 Or, if you’re feeling run down or like your immune system is under more pressure than usual, up the amount to 450 mg twice daily.

-While technically not an “herb,” this fungus is popular in TCM for treating fatigue, sickness, and more.
+While technically not an “herb,” this fungus is popular in TCM for managing fatigue, sickness, and more.
 It naturally grows on the backs of a certain species of caterpillar that lives in the mountains of Tibet, and historically, it was saved for the likes of emperors and royalty.
 More recently, research has shown that cordyceps helps boost immunity to the flu.

-“Cordyceps offers properties of immunomodulation and resistance to any type of stress,” explains Dr. Rawls.
+“Cordyceps offers properties of immunomodulation and resistance to any type of cellular stress,” explains Dr. Rawls.
 More specifically, it works by stimulating natural killer (NK) cells and macrophage activity, and also by enhancing cellular immunity, he explains.

 As with Chinese skullcap, you can double up on servings of cordyceps when you need an extra immune boost beyond everyday support: Start with 450 mg once a day, then move up to 900 mg daily as needed.